Community Partnerships for Services in Schools

 Who is considered a public service provider?

-Individual Student Services; access to students already on an agency/ organization caseload for the purpose of continued services, support, meetings etc. (Example(s): mental health counselling, addictions counselling, Occupational or Physical Therapy)
+• Individual student services: access to students already on an agency/organization caseload for the purpose of continued services, support, and meetings, such as mental health counselling, addictions counselling, and occupational or physical therapy.

-• General Population Services; access via appointment; by personal choice or TLDSB staff referral (Example: mental health or physical health walk-in clinic)
+• General population services: access via appointment; by personal choice or TLDSB staff referral, such as a mental health or physical health walk-in clinic.

 How can an agency/organization apply to offer services in the school?

-• Public service providers who wish to offer programs and services in our schools to students during the school day are invited and required to submit a Memorandum of Understanding (MOU) application.
-Please contact the Department of Specialized Services for more information at 1-888-526-5552.
+Public service providers who wish to offer programs and services in our schools to students during the school day can request and submit a memorandum of understanding (MOU) application for review by the Community Partnerships Joint Advisory Committee, which meets once per month during the school year.

-• Programs or services should not be offered in schools until an agreement with TLDSB is complete and signed by both parties.
+Programs or services are not to be offered in schools until an agreement with TLDSB is complete and signed by both parties.

 Private Service Providers